Updated July 15, 2023

-- Height: It is the distance between two consecutive rungs, which is the metaphorical representation of the duration between two consecutive maturities.
-The height of a bond ladder can vary from few months to a few years.
-The thumb rule is that the lower the height, the more safeguarded is the portfolio from reinvestment risk, but it results in a relatively lower average return.
+- Height: The distance between two consecutive rungs is the metaphorical representation of the duration between two consecutive maturities.
+The height of a bond ladder can vary from a few months to a few years.
+The thumb rule is that the lower the height, the more safeguarded the portfolio from reinvestment risk, resulting in a relatively lower average return.
 The height of the bond ladder is 1 year in the above example.

-- Building materials: Bond ladders are also made up of different materials, just like real ladders.
-For instance, the investors may invest in different companies to reduce exposure to company-specific risks.
-The investors can also consider investing in other fixed securities, such as debentures, treasury bonds, municipal bonds, government bonds and certificates of deposit.
+- Building materials: Bond ladders are also made of different materials, just like real ladders.
+For instance, investors may invest in different companies to reduce exposure to company-specific risks.
+Investors can also consider investing in other fixed securities, such as debentures, treasury bonds, municipal bonds, government bonds, and certificates of deposit.